Eating Disorders Underlying Causes: Nutrient Deficiencies, Environment and Epigenetics

 In most cases, eating disorders and nutrient deficiencies begin in early adolescence when pressures are put on a child to diet by peers, coaches, cultural mores, or influences in the home.
 Body dissatisfaction can start as early as age six (I was five), and often leads to excessive dieting.
 Puberty is a dangerous time for dieting because the body is rapidly growing and changing.
 Adolescents require at least 2,500 calories per day.
 Anorexic teens will often cut that amount in half.
 As their bodies become deficient in vital nutrients, they become hypoglycemic and begin to crave only junk foods high in salt and sugars.
 This starvation dieting can develop into an eating disorder when their nutrient levels hit the danger zone and begin to compromise normal cognitive functioning.

-A strong factor connected to eating disorders has to do with epigenetics, which is how our genes perform over time from generation to generation.
-Environmental triggers (stress, abuse, poor diet, unclean air and water) can directly impact our genes through the DNA methylation process and this can turn on or off genetic influences that can enable eating disorders to take root.
+A strong factor connected to eating disorders has to do with epigenetics, which is how our genes are influenced by our environment and how those changes can be passed on from generation to generation.
+Environmental triggers (stress, abuse, poor diet, unclean air, and water) can directly impact our genes through the DNA methylation process and this can turn on or off genetic influences that can enable eating disorders to take root.
 Nutrient and dietary therapy can reverse common urges in patients with eating disorders by balancing methylation pathways with nutrients that naturally help the body to re-balance itself.

 Eating Disorders and Nutrient Deficiencies: Anorexia Nervosa

 Anorexia is associated with the maintenance of low weight and fear of weight gain.
 Undermethylation is a variable that is highly prevalent in people with this destructive disorder, which is associated with the highest mortality rates of any psychiatric illness.